lf-lang/lf-pico-template/README.md

-# lf-pico-template
+# Template for the Lingua Franca RP2040 target platform
-This repo is a template for [Lingua Franca](https://www.lf-lang.org/) projects using the baremetal RP2040 target platform.
-Currently the repo supports macos, linux and windows through [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+This repo is a template for [Lingua Franca](https://www.lf-lang.org/) projects using the bare metal RP2040 target platform such as found on the Raspberry Pi Pico board and the [Pololu 3pi+ 2040 robot](https://www.pololu.com/docs/0J86).
+Currently the repo supports MacOS, Linux, and Windows through [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-To support RP2040 based boards, the repo uses the [pico-sdk](https://github.com/raspberrypi/pico-sdk/tree/master/src)as a dependency which includes a light set of headers, libraries and a build system to interact with the mcu.
+To support RP2040-based boards, the repo uses the [Pico SDK](https://github.com/raspberrypi/pico-sdk/tree/master/src) as a dependency which includes a light set of headers, libraries and a build system.

 ## Setup
-The lf-pico-template uses nix to manage toolchains and other applications.
+This template uses nix to manage toolchains and other applications.
 Install [nix](https://nixos.org/download.html) first for your preferred platform.
 Make note of the installation type since a **multi-user** install will require sudo permissions and will interact with a system-wide `/nix/store`.
 After installation, run the following in the shell to enable the experimental nix flakes feature.

 ``` bash
 mkdir -p ~/.config/nix
 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf
 ```

 To launch the lf-pico shell environment, run the following in the root of the lf-pico repository.
 The launched shell will include the various required toolchains and applications needed for development.

 ```bash
 nix develop
 ```